Digicel earnings dip as Haitian currency woes drag

 Business solutions and home entertainment revenue also increased, they said.
 A spokesman for Digicel declined to comment on the figures.

-Digicel, set up by Mr O’Brien in 2001, operates in 32 markets across the Caribbean, Central America and Asia Pacific regions.
+Digicel, set up by Mr O’Brien in 2001, operates in 32 markets across the Caribbean, Central America and Pacific islands.

 It has spent more than $5 billion developing its networks and business, which has 14 million subscribers, according to its website.
 Mr O’Brien took $1.1 billion of dividends out of the group between 2013 and 2015.